Parsifal on Stage

 n other opera houses, unfortunately, there were less imaginative productions by

-with designs by Farrah, was significantly improved when a stage hands strike caused it to be given on a bare stage.
-The failure of this production was surpassed in
+production, with designs by Farrah, was significantly improved when a stage hands strike caused it to be given on a bare stage.
+The failure of this production

 Radical Concepts and Fishy Business